lest-xu/bucs601a4/README.md

 ## Demo

-You can view the live demo of the portfolio [here](https://codepen.io/lest-xu/pen/vYwxqOP).
+You can view the live demo of the project [here](https://codepen.io/lest-xu/pen/vYwxqOP).

 ## Features